A separation theorem for entire transcendental maps: Proof of corollaries D and E

 As explained in the introduction, Theorem C is an immediate consequence of the Main Theorem, replacing $f$ by $f^p$ and observing that class $\BBt$ is closed under composition.
 In this section we prove some of the many corollaries of Theorem C. We recall that the period is not assumed to be exact.

 \begin{cor} If $f$ is a function in $\Bt$ whose periodic rays land, \begin{enumerate} \item There are only finitely many interior periodic points of any given period.
 In particular, there are only finitely many non-repelling cycles of any given period. \item Any two periodic Fatou components can be separated by a periodic ray pair. \item There are no Cremer periodic points on the boundary of periodic Fatou components. \item If $z_0$ is a parabolic point, for each repelling petal there is at least one ray which lands at $z_0$ through that repelling petal.
-In particular, any two of its attracting petals are separated by a ray pair of the same period. \item For any given period $p$, there are only finitely many (possibly none) periodic points of period $p$ which are landing points of more than one periodic ray.
+In particular, any two of its attracting petals are separated by a ray pair of the same period {as the virtual fixed point associated to the petal}. \item For any given period $p$, there are only finitely many (possibly none) periodic points of period $p$ which are landing points of more than one periodic ray.
 None of them is the landing point of infinitely many rays of the same period. \end{enumerate} \end{cor}